 No, but gluten free wafers and juice are available every Sunday.
 They are set up next to each communion server.
 Please help yourself when you reach the front of the line.

 Children are welcome at Heart of Longmont.
 Children may either stay with their parents for the worship service, or go to children’s church.
 In the nursery we provide child care free of charge for children 5 and under during the Sunday worship service.

 Heart of Longmont has a loving, progressive Christian message.
-We teach children that God loves them just as they are.
-That Jesus treated others with kindness and compassion, and wants us to do the same.
-That Jesus loved everyone, including those who were different from Him.
-And that helping others is the best way to honor God.
+We teach children that God loves them just as they are; that Jesus treated others with kindness and compassion and wants us to do the same; that Jesus loved everyone, including those who were different from Him; and that helping others is the best way to honor God.

 A great way to start is to attend one of our regularly scheduled “new member” lunches.
 There is absolutely no pressure and no obligation, just lunch and information.
-You may also call the office with questions or to make an appointment to meet with Pastor Dave, who is always happy to meet with potential new members.
+You may also call the office with questions or to make an appointment to meet with Pastor Claire, who is always happy to meet with potential new members.

 Heart of Longmont has always taken environmental stewardship seriously.
 We are proud to have been awarded Energy Star Partner status.
 This reflects our commitment to putting the care of God’s creation at the very top of our priorities.
-For more information, view this video created during our 2014 Go Green campaign.

 Yes!
 Heart of Longmont provides a beautiful setting for a service of Christian marriage.
 Contact the church office as early as possible for further details and to secure your desired date on the church calendar.